 As Belarus is a relatively small country, there are currently no regular domestic flights available.

 A-class roads (highways and roads with higher speed limits) in Belarus are generally good quality.
 In rural areas, you'll find roads that are a little less smooth and may share them with horse carriages from time to time.
 Checkpoints are common on roads and border crossings in Belarus.

 Vehicles must also be fitted with an on-board unit to pay for toll electronically.
 The system is known as BelToll.
 A fine is imposed on drivers who do not have an on-board unit in the vehicle.

 Side of the roadRight

 It's possible to drive using your national driving licence, but often an International Driving Permit is preferred.
+If you are staying (and driving) in Belarus for more than 3 months, you will be required to sit for your Belarusian licence which includes a 3-month driving school course as well as knowledge and driving skills tests administered by the State Traffic Inspection.
 When travelling by private vehicle, travellers must be able to produce ownership documents or a letter of 'power of attorney' at customs offices at border crossings; only originals will be accepted.
-Travellers must have third-party car insurance – this can be bought when entering Belarus.
+Drivers must have a Green Card insurance certificate, which can be bought when entering Belarus.
 Drivers should stop when instructed, and have the vehicle documentation ready, otherwise face a fine and delay.

 Services run regularly from Minsk to all other towns.
 For more information, contact Belarus Railways (www.rw.by).
-Keep an eye out for your luggage; numerous cases of theft on trains have been reported.
+Keeping an eye out onfor your luggage is advised as theft on trains have is not out of the ordinarybeen reported.